Contamination Control 101: Practical Tactics for ISO 5–8 Cleanrooms

 Mops, Walls, and the “Quiet Corners”

 Weekly wall and ceiling wipes prevent surprises during particle counts.
-In high‑traffic zones, a self‑wringing cleanroom mop makes quick work of disinfectant application.
+Particle accumulation on walls and ceilings is a common audit finding that is entirely preventable with a documented schedule.
+In high‑traffic zones, a self‑wringing cleanroom mop makes quick work of disinfectant application and reduces cross-contamination from mop heads.

 Tools: Roll‑O‑Matic Cleanroom Mop · Sterile Duo Microfiber Mop (Vileda)